-Workplaces Respond to Domestic and Sexual Violence: A National Resource Center (Workplaces Respond) educates and builds collaborations among workplace and non-workplace stakeholders – employers, worker associations, unions, and anti-violence advocates – to prevent and respond to domestic violence, sexual violence, trafficking, stalking, and exploitation impacting the workplace.
+Workplaces Respond to Domestic and Sexual Violence: A National Resource Center (Workplaces Respond) educates and builds collaborations among workplace and non-workplace stakeholders – employers, worker associations, unions, and anti-violence advocates – to prevent and respond to domestic violence, sexual harassment & violence, trafficking, stalking, and exploitation impacting the workplace.
 The project is a public-private partnership led by Futures Without Violence, and funded by the U.S. Department of Justice’s Office on Violence Against Women (OVW).

 Workplaces Respond maintains an online interactive National Resource Center that provides information, resources, training, and technical assistance to employers, workers, worker associations, and other stakeholders to develop and implement proactive, multi-stakeholder programs that assist employees who experience violence and exploitation.
 The initiative also conducts live and web-based education and training for employers, government, and unions, and presents at regional and national conferences to promote strategies to prevent and respond to domestic violence, sexual violence, trafficking, and stalking impacting the workplace.

 “We spend more time working than on any other waking activity, and with 1 in 4 women experiencing some form of interpersonal violence in her lifetime, the workplace presents a critical opportunity for intervention, prevention, and support.”